gitblit/fathom/fathom-site/docs/modules.md

 Your *module* may need one or more settings to function and you may specify them as annotated requirements.

-Each required setting must be present in the runtime profile [configuration](configuration.md) and must have a non-empty value.
+Each required setting must be present in the runtime profile [configuration](configuration.md) and must have a non-empty value otherwise the *module* will not be loaded.

 ```java
 @RequireSetting("myService.url")